knative/docs/install/getting-started-knative-app.md

 Now that your service is created, Knative will perform the following steps:
    * Create a new immutable revision for this version of the app.
-   * Perform network programming to create a route, ingress, service, and load balance for your app.
+   * Perform network programming to create a route, ingress, service, and load balancer for your app.
    * Automatically scale your pods up and down based on traffic, including to zero active pods.

+### Interacting with your app

-To see if the new app has been deployed succesfully, you need the HOST and IP_ADDRESS created by Knative.
+To see if your app has been deployed succesfully, you need the HOST and IP_ADDRESS created by Knative.

 1. To find the IP address for your service, enter